2008 Ana Ivanovic tennis season: Pacific Life Open

 Ivanovic was once again seeded first after being first seed already in Doha.
 Playing her first match at Pacific Life Open against number 77 Raluca Olaru, she had to give her best to get through inspired opponent and she eventually recovered from second set loss with 6–0 in the third set, winning after nearly two hours.
 Though her next opponent was 31st seed, Tathiana Garbin, Ivanovic had better time on court now, as she lost three games in first set and bageled for the fifth time in a season in second set.
 In round of 16 another Italian, Francesca Schiavone, awaited.
 Thirteenth seed Schiavone started better, cruising through first set losing just two games.
 However, after managing to win the second set 7–5, she cruised herself through the third set, losing two games.
 In the quarterfinals, she faced one spot better ranked player, Vera Zvonareva, at number 21.
 But Ivanovic showed that ranking is not the most important thing that matters, as she beat her a lot easier, losing just five games to reach first semifinal in Indian Wells, enhancing previous best result of quarterfinals.
-Facing top 10 opponent for the fifth time in a season and world number 4 in Jelena Jankovic, Ivanovic won in straight sets to reach first final of Indian Wells Masters.
-Ivanovic improved head-to-head record to 5−1 against Jankovic.
+Facing top 10 opponent for the fifth time in a season and world number 4 in Jelena Janković, Ivanovic won in straight sets to reach first final of Indian Wells Masters.
+Ivanovic improved head-to-head record to 5−1 against Janković.
 In the final she played against Svetlana Kuznetsova, the final contested of first and second seed.
 Ivanovic won 6–4, 6–3 to win third Tier I title, the biggest after Grand Slam.
 This was her first title of 2008.
 Also, as Indian Wells is called "The fifth Grand Slam", and as Ivanovic didn't won any Grand Slam at the moment, this was her biggest title at that moment.
-She also improved to convincing head-to-head with Kuznetsova, the same as with Jankovic, 5−1.
+She also improved to convincing head-to-head with Kuznetsova, the same as with Janković, 5−1.

 Sony Ericsson Open

-Coming to Miami Open with Indian Wells title, Ivaonovic looked confidently from the first match on, as she cruised against Emilie Loit to reach third round, losing just three games.
+Coming to Miami Open with Indian Wells title, Ivaonovic looked confidently from the first match on, as she cruised against Émilie Loit to reach third round, losing just three games.
 But however, in the next round it looked like fatigue caught up with her, and she lost easily in straight sets, but to former number one Lindsay Davenport.